 Leaders set the vision and the Managers follow it

-When it comes to organizations' goals and missions, leaders and managers have different roles to play.
-Leaders are the ones with vision; they have the idea of how the organization is going to function, where the organization is heading, etc. Though leaders set the vision and draft the mission for the organizations they cannot achieve the goals all by themselves, hence the management comes into the picture.
+When it comes to an organization's goals and missions, leaders and managers have different roles to play.
+Leaders are the ones with vision; they have an idea of how the organization is going to function, where the organization is heading, etc. Though leaders set the vision and draft the mission for the organizations they cannot achieve the goals all by themselves, hence the management comes into the picture.

 Leaders think about ideas and Managers think about the execution